bey-dev/bey-examples/call-api/README.md

 If you encounter API errors:
 - Verify your API key is correct
 - Check that your Agent ID exists in your dashboard
-- Ensure your API key has the necessary permissions

 ### Media Permission Issues